 The residents and community concerns are a top priority.
-Arrangement will be made to receive complaints through the Council Secretariat or through the IWMC after hours as listed in Incident taken/implemented as required.
-Complaints will be handled as follows: site staff will record the call in detail including time and date, caller's name, address and phone number, and a detailed description of the concern.
-A complaint log will be maintained at the site.
+Arrangement will be made to receive complaints through the Council Secretariat or through the IWMC after hours as listed in below:

-Reporting.
-Staff will be instructed to respond to community concerns as outlined below:
+Incident Reporting.
+Staff will be instructed to respond to community concerns as outlined notice of site operations that may create temporary odours, temporarily increased noise, or increased traffic.